-- Not currently for use for crown fires in forests - In a forest, this model represents the creeping spread of fire on the ground below the branches. - How successful the simulation is depends, among other things, on how well you model low-level winds - Experiments generally run in LES mode (bl\pbl\physics =0) with small time steps - Not presented as a real-time application - Data for real experiment - ${\circ}$ Interpolation to < 100 m-scale grid with high-resolution GIS data is difficult. - Even though things can be done, may not always be a good idea to do it: - Not all scales make sense.
-Still figuring out what those are.

-Fuel datasets - physical values, especially of fuel loads (mass/area), should be used with extreme caution.
+- Not currently for use for crown fires in forests - In a forest, this model represents the creeping spread of fire on the ground below the branches. - The success of simulation depends, among other things, on how well you model near-surface winds - Confirm spatial scales in configuration make sense 10-100 m wide fire line, heat released over 10-50 m depth, horizontal grid spacing=??? - Small experiments generally run in large eddy simulation (LES) mode (bl\pbl\physics =0) with small time steps - Data for real experiment - Confirm geospatial data source projection to model coordinates is correct, especially high resolution ( <100 m). - Fuel datasets physical values, especially of fuel loads (mass/area), should be used with caution.